heia-fr/cc-devcontainer/README.md

    └── .startup.sh
    ```
 7. Open the project folder in Visual Studio Code
-8. Click on the green button in the bottom left corner of the window and select "Reopen in Container"
+8. If you are prompted to reopen the folder in a container, click on "Reopen in Container".
+You can also click on the button in the bottom left corner of the window and select "Reopen in Container"

+## Customization

+The file `.install.sh` is executed when the container is built.
+You can modify this file to install additional tools or libraries.

+Currently, this script configure the theme for [oh-my-zsh](https://ohmyz.sh/) and patches the `~/.zshrc` file to source the `.zshrc` file from the project folder.